On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 Why does it trigger me, what can I trace it back to, and what can I do to break the spell?

-In other words, as much as I can stand to, I go toward my emotion and try to feel what it wants me to know.
+In other words, as much as possible, I go toward my emotions and try to feel what it wants me to know.

-Self-awareness then, according to me—a non-expert—is the act of paying attention to the pattern and shape of our thoughts, actions, feelings, and beliefs.
+Self-awareness, according to me—a non-expert—is paying attention to the pattern and shape of our thoughts, actions, feelings, and beliefs.

-It’s the ability to identify and address the dysfunctional behaviors that are keeping us stuck or holding us back.
-Every behavior has a pattern, but if we don’t know ours, we are condemned to repeat our mistakes, and we will never propel ourselves out of the cycle.
+It’s the ability to identify and address dysfunctional behaviors that keep us stuck or hold us back.
+Every behavior has a pattern, but if we don’t know ours, we are condemned to repeat our mistakes and will never propel ourselves out of the cycle.

-Self-awareness is knowing what we value and believe in and living in congruence with those values and beliefs.
+Self-awareness is knowing what we value and believe in and living congruently with those values and beliefs.

-Self-awareness is growing ourselves in a more informed, customized, and skilled way than the people who raised us the first time.
+Self-awareness is growing ourselves more informed, customized, and skilled than the people who raised us the first time.

 We could all use improvement in a variety of areas, and the first step toward building consciousness is identifying the areas in which we’re flailing, or where we haven’t reached our goals.

 Sometimes we say we want something, but we make no effort to get it.
-When this happens, the question becomes: Are we sure we want what we say we want, and if so, why aren’t we doing anything to get it?
-When we ask ourselves these questions, we can begin to pinpoint the real issues.
+When this happens, the question becomes: Are we sure we want what we say, and if so, why aren’t we doing anything to get it?
+When we ask ourselves these questions, we can pinpoint the real issues.

 We say we want to be in a committed relationship, but we withhold the part of ourselves that would deliver on the commitment part we claim to want.

 Personal growth is simply another way of saying self-knowledge.
-We read tons of books about historical figures, about politics, climate change, getting organized, streamlining our productivity, but so few of us actually pick up the books that will help us to understand our own behaviors, the bad habits we unconsciously repeat that are keeping us stuck in place, or provide us with the tools to get what it is we desire.
+We read many books about historical figures, politics, climate change, getting organized, and streamlining our productivity.
+Still, so few of us pick up books that will help us understand our behaviors, the bad habits we unconsciously repeat that keep us stuck in place, or provide us with the tools to get what we desire.

-The reason we are where we are, even if we want to be elsewhere, or simply don’t want to be where we are, is because being stuck is serving us somehow.
+We are where we are, even if we want to be elsewhere, or don’t want to be where we are, because being stuck is serving us somehow.
 We’re secretly committed to our dysfunction.

-But at some point, if we truly realize the life we want for ourselves, we will have to revise the outdated model we’ve been following.
+But at some point, if we truly realize the life we want for ourselves, we must revise the outdated model we’ve been following.

 In my definition, everything I’ve outlined above equals growth.